This tutorial provides a basic Dart programmer’s introduction to working with gRPC.

 gRPC listens to the request stream and sends the point messages to the server.
 Once

-Finally, let’s look at our bidirectional streaming RPC RouteChat()
+Finally, let’s look at our bidirectional streaming RPC RouteChat().
+As in the

 the response messages.
 However, this time we will send values via our method’s stream